the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 addition to experiment management.
 It must be self-hosted.

 -   [Weights and Biases](https://wandb.ai/site): An
-easy-to-use solution that is free for public projects!
+easy-to-use solution that is free for personal and academic projects!
 Logging starts simply with an "experiment config" command.

 -   Other options include [Neptune